ichilton/bytemark-bigv-api-doc/content/notes/intro.md

 If you are using curl, you can specify the method with the -X parameter, eg: -X POST, -X PUT and -X DELETE.

-See the examples in each section for more information about this.
+See the examples in each section for examples of this.

-It's also worth noting that PUT effectively works like PATCH - it will only update the fields supplied instead of the whole record.
+It's also worth noting that PUT effectively works as PATCH - it will only update the fields supplied instead of the whole record.

 ## Data Format